 - A student who is approved for a GHE and does not fulfill these pre-travel requirements prior to the start of the rotation will not receive funding for the rotation.

-- Each student must have a one-on-one session with the OGH manager, which will include an explanation of the GHE requirements and site-specific tips on travel safety and cultural competency.
-This meeting can be set up once the student has been approved by the OGH for a GHE.
+- Each student must have a one-on-one session with the OGH program manager, which will include an explanation of the GHE requirements and site-specific tips on travel safety and cultural competency.
+This meeting can be set up from May-August.

 - Each student must complete the designated modules from the USAID Global Health eLearning Center and submit a certificate of completion for each module.
 USAID suggests that each module will take from 1 hour to 2.5 hours to complete depending on the topic and your knowledge.
 Most students find it takes far less time than that.
 The modules are: